bo-rc/cs241/OS-Three-Easy-Pieces.md

 int pthread_cond_signal(pthread_cond_t *cond);
 ```
 * requires a lock to be held when calling the above routines (see: [Condition Variables](https://github.com/bo-rc/cs241/wiki/Three-Easy-Pieces-Of-Operating-System-Book-Notes#parent-waiting-for-child-use-a-condition-variable))
+* To use a condition variable, one has to in addition have a lock that is
+associated with this condition.
+When calling either of the above routines,
+this lock should be held.

 e.g.
 ```c